 Country Information: The capital of Algeria is Algiers and almost all of Algeria’s population is Sunni, making Islam an integral part of Algerian culture – though a extremely small Christian population lives here as well.
-The time zone is 5 hours ahead of EST.

 Because Algeria was once colonized by France, it now has a site known as Notre Dame d’Afrique in Algiers, or the Notre Dame of Africa.
 The church pays tribute to French influence on Algerian culture and life.

 Another place in Algiers to visit is Le Jardin d’Essai du Hamma, a serene garden with French and English influences.
 There is a great mix of plant life and the architecture is simple yet beautiful, with statues scattered throughout the area.
 In general, much of Algiers is filled with French-influenced architecture, museums, and other tourist attractions.